 Older individuals are already vulnerable to many health problems.
 They need stable, healthy diets to ensure they are in their best condition.
 That is why it is particularly unacceptable for a nursing home facility to allow residents to be malnourished.
 Some of the reasons that Georgia nursing home residents don’t get the nutrition they require include:

-Failure to properly assess residents’ needs.
 A responsible nursing home will create a plan to care for patients, which includes attention to their diets.
-Some residents have special dietary or vitamin needs which need to be taken into consideration.
+Some residents have special dietary or vitamin needs that need to be taken into consideration.

-Not supervising residents.
-Some facilities have to remind patients to eat, and that could require active supervision of those patients.
+Some facilities have to remind patients to eat, and that could require the active supervision of those patients.
 This is especially true for residents who have difficulty eating on their own and therefore need assistance.

 The particular facts of every malnutrition case will indicate whether the condition is the result of negligence.
 Georgia nursing home staff and healthcare professionals should be properly trained to care for residents.
 They should also know the signs of malnutrition and what steps can be taken to correct it.
 Not every case of malnutrition can be avoided.
 But Georgia law obligates caregivers to take reasonable steps which will prevent these incidents from occurring.
 When the nursing home fails at its duties, residents suffer.